 Fast forward to my adult years, as I was gearing up for retirement.
 I went back to school to get my Masters in Early Childhood Education.
-Due to changes in the retirement rules, I could not retire early, so I never finished the degree (but was sooo close!).
+Due to changes in the retirement rules, I could not retire early as planned, so I never finished the degree (but was sooo close!).
 Once I retired, I found lots of fun things to do, including writing a blog and reading to children at a local Head Start center.

 Then I adopted a sweet little dog who I named Sugar, and real life events allowed me to use all those skills to find a new joy–writing children’s books!
 If you have read my first book, Can Sugar Come Out to Play? (check out the books page!), most of the details really are true: Just a week or two after I adopted her, Sugar and I were in the yard and my neighbor came over to chat over the fence.
 Sugar wandered off behind the trees and suddenly I heard squawking–she was going after a bird!
 I took her in the house, gave her a loving but stern lecture about the need to share and not scare the birds (yeah, I really did, and she dutifully and sweetly listened, LOL), and the next morning, it all began.
 In real life, it was a squirrel who literally scratched at the glass patio door as it was looking in to see what/who was inside.
 (I didn’t have a good squirrel photo, so had to rearrange things a bit in the final production!)
-Then for the next 5 out of 6 days, every morning or evening a new critter appeared: a cicada, bunnies, a frog, birds… it was amazing.
+Then for the next 5 days, every morning or evening a new critter appeared: a cicada, bunnies, a frog, birds… it was amazing.
 I was telling a friend about it and jokingly said, “I don’t know if they are thanking me for keeping her in the house, or trying to ask if she can come out to play, but it’s weird!”
 That’s when I got the idea–this would make such a great children’s story!

 Giving Credit Where Credit Is Due